Red bumps on scalp can be irritating, annoying and painful. Here are some possible causes of outbreaks, and recommendations to prevent them.

 In addition to limiting your sugar intake, also consider reducing your total carbs.
 Many people don’t realize that high-starch foods such as pasta, rice and bread are essentially sugar.
 And considering that sugar can cause yeast and other fungal outbreaks, if you want to minimize the risk of future outbreaks, try to eat a low starch diet.

-If you’re not sure how to eat a low-glycemic diet, there are lots of low-carb recipe websites (like this one).
+If you’re not sure how to eat a low-glycemic diet, check out our guide for starting a low carb diet.
 Also, consider ditching dairy.
 Conventional dairy is one of the leading food allergens.
 Moreover, dairy can cause inflammation.
 This is especially true if you’re sensitive to it.
 Inflammation can manifest as skin irritation, including those dreaded red bumps on scalp.

 And if you have bumps on your head, you may also want to cut down on gluten as well.